×

 Develop Financing Pathways

-This financing approach allows municipalities to generate the funds needed to pay for the investments upfront, while spreading payment of the costs out over time, keeping rate impacts down.
+This financing approach allows municipalities to generate the funds needed to meet match requirements and pay for the investments upfront, while spreading payment of the costs out over time, keeping rate impacts down.
 Debt financing investments in green infrastructure and coastal resiliency projects is also appropriate from a policy perspective.
 It matches the benefits with costs.
 Because these projects have long-term benefits, the costs of those projects are appropriately paid for over the long-term.
 Debt financing provides intergenerational equity ensuring that both current and future ratepayers bear the burden of the cost because current and future ratepayers both enjoy the benefits.
 Thus, debt, when incurred responsibly and appropriately, can be a path towards accelerated investments in resilience while avoiding unaffordable rate impacts.

 Keep scrolling to explore resources for debt financing options, including bonds and State Revolving Fund loans.
 You’ll also find resources for implementing natural infrastructure through incentive programs like rebates, grants, and credit trading.
 More resources for further reading are linked below, too.

 RiverNetwork-waterAcademy_Customers

 Municipal bonds have long been the financing vehicle of choice for cities and public water agencies to pay for big capital projects such as pipes, tunnels, and treatment plants.
 Financing is not just available for conventional infrastructure.
 Nature-based solutions, such as green infrastructure and other coastal resiliency strategies, can be financed alongside conventional strategies.
 These nature-based solutions are infrastructure that provide meaningful stormwater management, flood mitigation, and erosion control.
+Paying for these investments overtime helps keep costs down while providing matching funds for grant opportunities and creating multiple benefits for the community.

 RiverNetwork-waterAcademy_Elected Leaders